'The Mary Tyler Moore Show': A cast that created a classic

 After her role as the host of a homemaking show on "Mary Tyler Moore," Betty White went on to appear in "The Golden Girls," and was nominated for an Emmy for seven years in a row.
 She won once and also picked up Emmys for guest appearances on "The John Laroquette Show" and "Saturday Night Live," in addition to the two she won playing Sue Ann Nivens on "The Mary Tyler Moore Show."
 She also appeared in more than 100 episodes of the TV comedy "Hot in Cleveland, which ended in 2015.
 White, 95, is more popular than ever with fans and is still often seen on game shows and entertainment news shows.

-Chloris Leachman (Phllis Lindstrom, Mary's friend)
+Cloris Leachman (Phyllis Lindstrom, Mary's friend)

 Cloris Leachman, now 90, played Phyllis Lindstrom, Mary's friend who helped her find an apartment in Minneapolis.
 She also starred in a spinoff, "Phyllis," which ran for two seasons.
 She went on to play "The Facts of Life's" Beverly Ann Stickle in the 1980s.
 After many TV guest spots and appearances in films, the comedian played Maw Maw on "Raising Hope" until 2014.
 She also competed on the seventh season of "Dancing with the Stars."
 She has a role in the upcoming show "American Gods" on Starzz.
 She has won a record (for an actor) eight Emmys.